Luxoft/qml-coreui/docs/topics/foundations.md

+# Foundations

+!!!info

+    This material is work in progress and will change!

 !!! abstract

     CoreUI is founded on some core-principles collected over the years, which all contribute to the overall design decisions.
 These principles are based on the opinions of many but may not be applicable to everyone.